Understanding Domain Life Cycle

 The registrar can be a company other than the hosting company.
 While HostGator can host any domain name (as long as the DNS is pointed to us), we cannot register every domain.

 If you register a domain directly with HostGator, you should always contact HostGator for domain-related help.
-If you register your own domains as an eNom reseller, then most issues will be handled directly by eNom.
+If you register your domains as an eNom reseller, then most issues will be handled directly by eNom.
 You may still contact HostGator first to be sure.
+To know if your domain is with LaunchPad or eNom, please see the article Is my domain registered with LaunchPad or eNom?

-It is recommended that you use an email address independent of the domain you are registering since you will need access to this email address to verify your WHOIS information.
+- It is recommended that you use an email address independent of the domain you are registering, as you will need access to this email address to verify your WHOIS information.

 Domain Order Validation